We can definitely recommend “losing yourself” in our provincial parks by delighting in the sights and sounds of nature, and living in the moment.

 Dress in layers and be ready for changes in weather.
 Pack extra water and basic survival tools, such as a whistle, flashlight, matches / lighter, high-energy snacks, and a small first aid kit.

 Especially if you’re less experienced, travel with another person whenever possible.
-We’re asking everyone to do their part to minimize the risk to yourself and others by following all public health advice, including physical distancing, and only engaging in outdoor activities close to where you live.
 If you do go solo, make a trip plan, and share your destination, route, and estimated return time with a friend or family member.

 Maps still matter